|| UNIVERSITY OF MALTA

 Prof Farrugia’s research interests are primarily in the field of the physical chemistry of gelatin, gelatin-surfactant interactions and gelatin nanoparticle production, but also extend to the field of applied chemistry in the pharmaceutical industry, particularly the stability and analysis of medicinal products and their ingredients, powder surface properties and flow behaviour, and the analysis of natural products.

 Prof Farrugia is closely linked with the pharmaceutical industry in Malta, with experience in Good Manufacturing Practices, quality assurance and regulatory affairs.
-He has been the President of the Malta Qualified Persons Association (MQPA) since 2004, and is also currently the Chairman of the Pharmaceutical Manufacturers Business Section in the Malta Chamber of Commerce, Enterprise and Industry, and the Vice-President Communications of the European Industrial Pharmacists Group (EIPG).
+He has been the President of the Malta Qualified Persons Association (MQPA) since 2004, and is also currently the Chairman of the Pharmaceutical Manufacturers Business Section in the Malta Chamber of Commerce, Enterprise and Industry, and the President of the European Industrial Pharmacists Group (EIPG).

 Inquiries / Suggestions Revised: 13 November, 2012.
 [Disclaimer